-Procrastination tends to be particularly prevalent among college students.
-An estimated 25%-75% procrastinate on academic work.
-As a professor, I can attest to grappling with students handing in assignments well after deadlines despite knowing the due dates at the start of the term, and amplified by me in the classroom or online.
+Procrastination tends to be particularly prevalent among college students, and an estimated 25%-75% procrastinate on academic work.
+As a professor, I can attest to grappling with students handing in assignments well after deadlines despite knowing the due dates at the start of the term, amplified by me in the classroom or online.

 In a classic 1995 study, Joseph R. Ferrari, Judith I. Johnson, and William G. McGown have written academic research on students and their tendencies to: